 Challenge students to come up with several criteria that would explain both decisions.
 Possibilities are below:

 |Health, Allergies, Vegetarianism||The burger is not worth eating.|

 You could reinforce this with other simple topics such as “exercising” or “going to bed early.”
-Kids would then come up with criteria that would lead to either a positive or negative judgement.
+Kids would come up with examples of criteria that would lead to either a positive or negative judgment.

 Move to Groups

 Once students understand the basics, challenge them to identify the criteria of some less obvious decisions.
 You might want to make this a group activity so students get to talk with peers.